Examples of recent questions relating to Paratus transfer of equity

-Caveats to be read in conjunction with the above Paratus transfer of equity Questions and Answers :
+Caveats to be read in further to the above Paratus transfer of equity Info :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Paratus conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 On form AP1, your lawyer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.